sofpatra/Hi-C-SQL-Database/README.md

 ### Hi-C Tab
 The Hi-C tab is the main interface between the SQL database and the user.
-Here the user can extract data from one experiment or compare two experiments based on gene name or gene location.
+Users can extract interaction data from one experiment or compare two experiments based on gene name or genomic coordinates.

 ![Alt text](media/hic_tab.png)
 ![Alt text](media/hictab2.png)

-When the user searches the database, a table of interactions is outputted for display and download as a CSV.
+Query results are displayed in a downloadable table:
 ![Alt text](media/hicoutput.png)

-The user can also visualize the Hi-C data for a particular gene or region on a heatmap plot.
+Users can also visualize Hi-C interaction maps as heatmaps for the selected region or gene:
 ![Alt text](media/hicplot.png)

 ### Genome Browser Tab
-The genome browser tab allows the user to navigate an external UCSC genome browser with a gene name or region of interest.
+This tab allows users to navigate to an external UCSC Genome Browser instance, using either a gene name or genomic region of interest.
 ![Alt text](media/genomebrowser.png)

 ### Login Tab